Cat Diagnosed With Ehlers-Danlos Syndrome Finally Finds A Loving Family

 Georgina stumbled across Toby and Quinton on the RSPCA website.

-The couple had not heard of EDS before, but knew that Toby needed a loving home.
+The couple had not heard of EDS before, but they knew that Toby needed a loving home.

-When they turned up at the RSPCA, they found the two special needs cats huddled in the back of a special unit to separate them from the other animals.
+When they arrived at the RSPCA, they found the two special needs cats huddled in the back of a special unit to separate them from the other animals.

-While Quinton allowed Georgina to pat him, Toby was far too scared.
+While Quinton allowed Georgina to pet him, Toby was far too scared.

 The pair are inseparable.